bguesman/docsify-test/docs/api/gameplay.md

 and a callback function that will be called when the query is executed, which supplies the fulfilled `QueryInfo` result as a function argument.

-There is only one kind of query, and it performs both a density and visibility test.
-This is because there's virtually no added performance cost to doing both at the same time, and under the hood it's much more concise to implement it this way.
+Something that might strike you as odd: **there is only one kind of query, and it performs both a density and visibility test.** This is because there's virtually no added performance cost to doing both at the same time, and under the hood it's much more concise to implement it this way.

+You can feel free to ignore any struct members you don't care about.
 For instance, if you only want to query the density, you can just ignore the `visibility` result and pass in whatever garbage value you like for the `endWS` parameter---though simply using the same value as `startWS` is a good best practice, to avoid unnecessary ray marching.
 Frankly it doesn't really matter though, because the actual query fulfillment on the GPU is so blazing fast that you'd be hard pressed to notice a difference.

 ## Example